Pear Shape

 The pear-shaped diamond has an instinctive elegance that is difficult to define and impossible to ignore.
 Its teardrop silhouette, pointed at one end, softly curved at the other, sits against the hand with a natural grace that elongates the finger and flatters.
 As a brilliant cut, its facets are arranged with precision to maximise light return, producing a sparkle that is immediate, generous, and deeply alive.

-What makes the pear-shaped diamond so enduring is that it asks nothing of the wearer.
-It is versatile without being indifferent, distinctive without demanding attention.
+The pear is one of the oldest fancy shapes, and one of the most assured.
+Versatile without being indifferent, distinctive without demanding attention.
 Set simply in a solitaire or within a more considered design, it brings the same quality to every context, timeless in character, quietly modern in feel, and beautiful in a way that becomes more apparent with time.

 Crafted in Beautiful Precious Metals